 I was born on ‘Algonquian’ land in a white man’s Chicago hospital

-three hundred years after European ancestors began pirating
+three hundred years after my European ancestors began their pirating,

-set at the foot of the prehistoric ‘Mound’, built
+and set at the foot of the prehistoric ‘Mound’ built

 no one should claim to own,

 Much like early pioneers running for freedom to California,